 Sometimes, the military goes through a downsizing.
 In 2014, the officer ranks were cut through Officer Separation Boards (OSBs), Early Retirement Separation Boards (ERSBs) and slashed promotion rates.

 Army regulations call for officers who are passed over for promotion twice to be automatically separated from service.

 So on a Wednesday morning in late March, my husband was called into his commander’s office and informed that he was not selected for promotion for the second time and that we had seven months and one day left in the Army.

 When you spend your entire adult life in the military and then find out it’s over, the feelings of uncertainty are overwhelming.
 Where will we live?
 Will my husband be able to find a job?
 What about all our benefits?

-On top of that, there is the stigma.
-As the military downsizes, people are becoming more open minded to the fact that not everyone that gets separated deserves it.
+On top of that, there is a stigma.
+As the military downsizes, people are becoming more open-minded to the fact that not everyone that gets separated deserves it.
 But the feeling of failure still lingers.

 And when most of your friends are military families, it stings to watch them progress and get promoted, while you dealing with your journey coming to an end.

 But three months later there is light on the other side.
 My husband accepted a great job offer last week.
 As I type, the packers are packing our stuff for our final move.
 We are headed home to the East Coast.
 My husband will be able to continue to serve in the National Guard.
 We are so grateful to be landing in a good place.

 Our story has a seemingly happy ending, but it hasn’t been without bumps.
 The stress of uncertainty has tested us.
 Navigating the clearing process has been full of challenges.